 As a medical and hygienic topic the alcoholic problem has an intense personal interest, not only to every physical, but to the public generally in every town and city in the country.
 That interest demands concentrated efforts through the medium of a society to clear sway the present confusion, educate public sentiment, and make [physicians] the final authority in the consideration of the remedial measures for cure and prevention.
 For this purpose a most urgent appeal is made to all physicians in making the society the medium and authority for the scientific study of the subject.2

-In spite of its stated purpose, and Dr. Crothers’ efforts, the the Association had clear abstinence and prohibitionist sentiments.3 This pervasive bias may have reduced its scientific credibility.
+In spite of its stated purpose, and Dr. Crothers’ efforts, the the group had clear abstinence and prohibitionist sentiments.3 This pervasive bias may have reduced its scientific credibility.

-Dr. Crothers published editorials in 1910 and 1912 explaining the Association’s work and value.
+Dr. Crothers published editorials in 1910 and 1912.
+In those he explaining the group’s work and value.
 But membership declined.
-The Journal ceased publication in 1914.
+The Journal ceased in 1914.
 Membership continued to fall and the Association slowly faded away.

 1 American Medical Society for the Study of Alcohol and Other Narcotics.
 In: Cherrington, E., et al (eds.)
 Standard Encyclopedia of the Alcohol Problem, v.
 1. Westerville, OH: Am Issue, 1925, pp.